hexdee606/e2e-playwright-boilerplate/docs/src/readme.md

     - **`pages/`**: Contains page objects representing web pages in UI tests.
     - **`step_definitions/`**: Contains step definitions for UI testing scenarios.

-### Notes

-- **`.gitkeep`**: These files are used to track empty directories in Git (e.g., `downloads/`), ensuring that the directories remain in version control even when they don't contain files yet.
-- As the project evolves, additional files and directories may be added to enhance functionality or accommodate new features.

----

 ## Conclusion

 This structured approach to organizing the project ensures maintainability and scalability.
 By grouping files by their